You Only Live Twice (film): Promotion

 To promote the film, United Artists Television produced a one-hour colour television programme titled Welcome to Japan, Mr. Bond, which first aired on 2 June 1967 in the United States on NBC.
 Bond regulars Lois Maxwell and Desmond Llewelyn appeared, playing respectively Miss Moneypenny and Q. Kate O'Mara appears as Miss Moneypenny's assistant.
 The programme shows clips from You Only Live Twice and the then four existing Bond films, and contained a storyline of Moneypenny trying to establish the identity of Bond's bride.

 Release and reception

 You Only Live Twice premiered at the Odeon Leicester Square in London on 12 June 1967, with Queen Elizabeth II in attendance.
 The film opened the following day in the United Kingdom and United States, set an opening day record at the Odeon Leicester Square, and went to number one in the United States with a weekend gross of $600,000.
-It grossed $7 million from 161 theaters in the United States in its first three weeks, and was number one for seven weeks.
+It grossed $7 million from 161 theatres in the United States in its first three weeks, and was number one for seven weeks.
 The film grossed $43 million in the United States and over $68 million worldwide.

+Apart from the film reception, the title sequence of the film received praise with critic Pauline Kael mentioning that it had an unexpected element, that of "finding death in space lyrical."